occurrent-org/occurrent-org.github.io/pages/docs/docs.md

   }
   ```
   This will use the "simple name" (via reflection) of a domain event as the cloud event type.
 But since the package name is now lost from the cloud event type property, the `ReflectionCloudEventTypeMapper` will append the package name of `GameEvent` when converting back into a domain event.
   This _only_ works if all your domain events are located in the exact same package as `GameEvent`.
-If this is not that case you need to implement a more advanced `CloudEventTypeMapper` such as
+If this is not the case you need to implement a more advanced `CloudEventTypeMapper` such as
   ```kotlin
   class CustomTypeMapper : CloudEventTypeMapper<GameEvent> {
       override fun getCloudEventType(type: Class<out GameEvent>): String = type.simpleName